Rain Sensors: Detector In progress

 The rain sensor pad was attached to the housing with nylon M3 crosshead bolts:

-An STL file that can be sliced to produce the 3D printed components can be downloaded from the cahamo/rain-sensors
+STL files that can be sliced to produce the 3D printed components can be downloaded from the cahamo/rain-sensors

 repository on GitHub.

-The file is copyright © 2024, Peter Johnson and is made available under the Creative Commons - Attribution - Share Alike license v4.0.
+The files are copyright © 2025, Peter Johnson and are made available under the Creative Commons - Attribution - Share Alike license v4.0.